-In this article, we explain what you must know about upcoming Hong Kong Trade Shows during the Spring and Fall 2017.
+In this article, we explain what you must know about the upcoming Hong Kong Trade Shows during the Spring and Fall 2020.

 You will also learn everything you must know about getting to Hong Kong, including visa requirements and transportation.